rorygibson/linkin/README.md

 and because links)

 ## Features
-+ Uses http-kit for async fetching
++ Uses http-kit and core.async for async fetching
 + Uses Jsoup to reliably extract links from scraped pages
 + Allows the user to pass in their own function to handle the body content of scraped pages
 + Respects the robots.txt of the target website (allow & disallow rules)

 ## Usage